HydrogenB/mynamecard/README.md

 # Smart Name Card

-A digital business card application that allows users to create, manage, and share their digital business cards with vCard download functionality.
+A digital business card application that allows users to create, manage, and share their digital business cards with vCard download functionality and real-time analytics.
+The application is powered by Firebase services including Firestore for data persistence and Realtime Database for analytics features.

+## Current Status

+The project has been successfully migrated from IndexedDB to Firebase services:

+- ✅ User authentication implemented with Firebase Auth
+- ✅ Firestore integration for card data storage and management
+- ✅ Realtime Database implementation for analytics and user status tracking
+- ✅ Offline persistence enabled with Firestore
+- 🚧 Server-side functions (partially implemented)
+- 🚧 CI/CD pipeline setup in progress

 ## Architecture Overview

 ### Tech Stack

 - **Frontend**: React with TypeScript, TailwindCSS, Vite
-- **Client-side Storage**: IndexedDB (via Dexie.js)
+- **Cloud Database**: Firebase Firestore & Realtime Database
+- **Authentication**: Firebase Authentication
-- **Server**: Express.js (for optional server-side functions)
+- **Server**: Express.js & Firebase Functions (for optional server-side features)
 - **Internationalization**: i18next
 - **Data Validation**: Zod (schemas)
 - **Build Tools**: Vite, PostCSS